BillalA123/Custom-Phone/README.md

 ## Overview

-Built a modular custom smartphone with 4G cellular, GPS, dual USB-C 3.0 ports, upgradeable storage and RAM, and a thermal camera.
+Custom smartphone with 4G cellular, GPS, dual USB-C 3.0 ports, upgradeable storage and RAM, and a thermal camera.

 ### Design Features